gabrielolympie/moe-pruner/README.md

 This project is experimental and under active development.
 The provided code and methodology are subject to change.
 There is no guarantee of performance or stability.
 Use at your own discretion.

+## Acknowledgements
+Special thanks to several projects that inspired and helped the construction of this:
+- [CognitiveComputations](https://huggingface.co/cognitivecomputations) for their work on the very high quality dolphin-r1 dataset
+- [FuseChat](https://github.com/fanqiwan/FuseAI/tree/main/FuseChat) for their work on knowledge fusion
+- [DeepSeek](https://github.com/deepseek-ai) for their openess and awesome technical work
+- [AnswerAI](https://github.com/AnswerDotAI/fsdp_qlora) for their work on fsdp qlora, even if i did not use it in the end
+- [HuggingFace](https://huggingface.co/) and [PyTorch](https://pytorch.org/) for creating the ecosystem and tools that enabled to iterate very quickly.
+- [OpenAi](https://openai.com/) for teaching me the value of open source AI by giving the example of what you shouldn't do.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements, bug fixes, or new features, please open an issue or submit a pull request.